Text by Anne Murray

 In the end, I have reached menopause without following through with having children, whether by accident or intention.
 I struggled with what I was supposed to be without this role of mother in my life.
 I am inspired to look more into Mayer’s work and understand its source and connection for both this personal reason and societal expectation.
 I log in to the hive mind in an abstract way as I carefully observe her work at the gallery.

 The images are constructed in an unusual manner; the artist paints on glass, scans, and prints the images; it reminds me of the different processes of printmaking or dark room photography, the layers of experience, the transparencies, the demands of a process and its repetition, like the process of menstruation and its renewal, for some of us quite painful and debilitating each month.

-In her works, Mayer incorporates some of the texts she collected from different women, their comments and hopes, and prayers.
-These are within honeycombs as well, another aspect to the collective hive mind.
-She explains more about the relationship to infertility and endometriosis in society, Talking about infertility is taboo.
-Often, those who don’t have children are stigmatised, and people don’t even think about what might be in the background.
-There are plenty of tactless questions that hurt and burn into a person’s consciousness.
+Mayer incorporates some of the texts she collected from different women, their comments and hopes, and prayers in her works.
+These are also within honeycombs, another aspect of the collective hive mind.
+She explains more about the relationship between infertility and endometriosis in society.
+Talking about infertility is taboo.
+Those who don’t have children are often stigmatised, and people don’t even think about what might be in the background.
+Plenty of tactless questions hurt and burn into a person’s consciousness.